v-spitsyn/MoscowRent/README.md

 Analysis of Moscow rental property's pricing

 The project presents building a model that predicts rental price per square meter for 1 to 5-room flats in Moscow.
 The data for training were scraped from advertisements on a popular classified avito.ru.
-Random forest is used for prediction and achieves mean percentage absolute error of 16%.
+Scraping was conducted daily from August 1 to August 14, leading to a 13 thousand observations.
+Random forest is used for prediction and achieves mean absolute percentage error of 16%.

+The logical order of files is
+scraping.py -> make_dataset.py -> eda.ipynb -> modelling.ipynb -> build_features.py -> train_model.py -> predict_model.py

 Project Organization
 ------------